 Other providers simply do not acknowledge the threats properly and do not know all the avenues of inspection required for eliminating modern bugging techniques.

 A complete or preliminary bug sweep can become very complex.

 Bug sweeping can be a very tough thing to explain to anyone outside the industry, even if the person is paying for the service.
 It’s doubly problematic if the service provider doesn’t fully understand the technicalities themselves.
 An astonishing 50% or so of bug sweeping services don’t fully understand what they’re doing and often spread myths because they actually believe them themselves.

 Others blind their clients with science and jargon so they look like they know what they’re doing, which sometimes justifies a higher-than-necessary charge.

-Interception is just one of the biggest threat we face
+GSM Interception is just one threat we face.

 As more of the world uses smartphones and WiFi is ever more widespread, interception is becoming the main way to steal or uncover secret information.